pantoniou/yamldt/README.md

 The `-C/--compatible` option generates a bit exact DTB file.

-The `-l/--late-resolve` option enables manipulation of the tree in ways that is not possible with DTS (for example unit names are automatically generated).

 The `-c/--object` option generates an YAML object file that can be used in linking similar to the way C sources and object files work.